cs0320-s25/term-project-yc-sab-yq-yuk/README.md

 You can now explore events on an interactive map, filter by category, view trending/recommended events, and use the like/bookmark features!

+### 5. Scrape Brown Events

+1. Navigate to the scraper/ directory.
+2. Make sure you're using the Python virtual environment:
+    - If not already created, set it up and install dependencies:
+    `pip3 install -r requirements.txt`
+    - Activate the environment:
+    `source env/bin/activate`
+3. Run the crawler:
+    `python main_crawler.py`

 # Collaboration

 **Yumian Cui (ycui39)**: Yumian designed the recommendation strategy, finalized the API endpoint specifications, and implemented both the recommendation and trending API endpoints.
 She also supported backend debugging efforts to ensure proper functionality, communicated closely with the frontend to support smooth integration, and tested the entire recommendation pipeline through both unit and integration testing.